 I am looking for new students, both graduate and undergraduate, to join my research group.
-Below are some examples of potential projects, although ultimately the ideal project would come from where our mutual interests intersect our areas of expertise.
+Below are the main current research areas the group engages in.

 For more information or to discuss other potential projects, contact me at: firstname.lastname@example.org

 Questions: How do atmospheric processes interact with ocean processes to set the pattern of tropical warming on different time scales?
 How does this pattern feed back onto atmospheric clouds and circulation?

 Theory: Atmospheric dynamics, cloud physics, physical oceanography; dynamical systems & control theory; stochastic models

 Modeling: Global Climate Model simulations with idealized configurations and idealized forcing.